Aryan-Lohia/GUI-OnlineLibrary/README.md

 THERE IS NO MALWARE\
 IT SHOWS "POTENTIAL VIRUS" COZ IT"S AN EXE FILE BY AN UNSIGNED PUBLISHER.\

+REQUIREMENTS:
+Latest Python Version installed and added to path\

+STEPS:
 RUN win_OnlineLibrary_setup.bat for WINDOWS\
 RUN linux_OnlineLibrary_setup.sh for Linux\
 run Online Library.exe\